 The second element of political campaign advertising is crafting a message that resonates with your intended audience(s).

-Whether you’re trying to promote an individual candidate or a particular policy position, it is essential to craft messaging that appeals to voters on an emotional level.
+Whether you’re trying to promote an individual candidate or a particular policy position, it is essential to crafting messaging that appeals to voters on an emotional level.

 It means using language that conveys passion without being overly polarizing or partisan; it should also avoid inflammatory rhetoric or negative language about other candidates or parties.